|

 Writer’s Corner: Who Is Your Reader?

-I also learned the hard way that in business, it can be a lot easier to target to one group than try to be everything to everybody.
-Thats also true when writing a book.
-But dont lose heart, if you write it, they will come.
-These unforgettable words from Field of Dreams” apply.
-If your reader is a young girl, early teens, whos experiencing isolation, uncertainty, and in the aftermath of a parents divorce, yes, you will speak to her (and all of her kindred spirits) who will become your reader.
+If your reader is a young girl in her early teens, experiencing isolation and uncertainty in the aftermath of a parent’s divorce, then yes, you will speak to her— and all of her kindred spirits —who will become your readers.
 But your fiction story will also attract more readers.
-Teens looking for a gripping read, adults wanting a great story or even hope to understand this perspective.
+Teens looking for a gripping read, adults seeking a great story, or those hoping to understand this perspective.
 Youll have young adult and middle grade fiction fans of all ages and genders, and those whove read your other works and are intrigued by your voice.

-Still, this can be a difficult personto describe when pitching your book to an agent or publisher.
 As an author, you might be tempted to say everyone” when asked.
 Not what theyre looking for.
 Remember, they need to understand who to market this book to and if they agree that you understand your reader as well as you think.

-So, as you craft your book and embark on this adventure, buckle up, the process will take you, and your reader, down an exciting new path.
+So, as you craft your book and embark on this adventure, buckle up; the process will take you and your reader down an exciting new path.

 Leave a Reply